yauhen-l/text-animator/README.md

 ```
 Arguments are:
 - `*truetype.Font` - which font to use for rendering
-- slice of shots to animate
+- slice of frames to animate
-- slice of timings for shots in 100ths of a second
+- slice of timings for frames in 100ths of a second
 - `io.Writer` - where to write data (in this example it is a file `out.gif`)

 `out.gif` output file in this case will look like this: